 Click the Details button on any existing Billing Period to bring up its properties.

 The header shows you which type of Billing Period this is and its Invoice Day (or Day and Month, if yearly).
-Click Modify to change the Invoice Day/Month.

-You will also see a list of Subscriptions which belong to this period.
+You will also see a list of Subscriptions that belong to this period.
 You can move a subscription to a different Billing Period by clicking the Move button.
 You will get a pop-up like the one below, which will allow you to either create a new Billing Period for this subscription or attach it to an existing Billing Period.

 Note: The frequency of a subscription cannot be changed.

-If you remove all subscriptions from a Billing Period, you can then delete the empty Billing Period by clicking the Delete button which will appear with the Details button on the right-hand side of the Billing Period grid.
+If you remove all subscriptions from a billing period, you can then delete the empty billing period by clicking the Delete button which will appear with the Details button on the right-hand side of the Billing Period grid.

 Note: A deleted Billing Period cannot be restored.

-Billing Periods can also be managed from the Subscriptions overview page; see Subscribing a Customer to a Plan.
+Billing periods can also be managed from the Subscriptions overview page; see Subscribing a Customer to a Plan.